ai4os/ai4-docs/source/reference/dashboard.rst

    With any dataset, you can select a ``force_pull`` option, so that if your dataset already exists in your storage it will overwrite the existing files.

+   If the module you are deploying has an reference dataset listed by the module's creator, this will appear as a suggested dataset.

 .. dropdown:: :fab:`youtube;youtube-icon` ㅤDownload a dataset from Zenodo

   .. raw:: html